Discover 3 Unbuilt Houses by Frank Lloyd Wright

-The recent announcement of the decision to replace the slippery glass panels on Ponte della Constituzione bridge in Venice, designed by Santiago Calatrava made me realize that European cities are peppered with bridges designed by this architect and I had a chance to see quite a lot of them, as probably have many of you.
-Here is my selection:
+The announcement to replace the slippery glass panels on Ponte della Constituzione bridge in Venice, designed by Santiago Calatrava, made me realize that European cities are peppered with bridges designed by this architect and I had a chance to see quite a lot of them, as many of you probably have.
+Here is my selection.

 This bridge has been constructed as part of the city preparations for Expo’92.
-The original idea was to build a pair cantilever spar, cable-stayed bridges, but political and economic realities allowed only for one.
-Not changing the fact that it is still a striking feat of engineering.
+The original idea was to build a pair of cantilever spar, cable-stayed bridges, but political and economic realities allowed only for one.
+This does not change the fact that it is still a striking feat of engineering.
 Calatrava decided not to use the traditional stay cables on the other side of the pylon to stabilize it, only its weight, a true balancing act.
 Through this, he achieved a sense of fragile stability, dependent on both the pylon and the deck.
 Challenging our idea that it is always the pylons holding the bridge together.

-Here yet again Calatrava toys with our perception of a ‘stable bridge’ the two arches supporting it leaning outwards invitingly when we approach the bridge.
-However, when seen from the side the perspective makes the arches seem straight.
-This time Calatrava decided to keep the glass to the side, creating a parapet next to the pedestrian walkway.
+Here yet again Calatrava toys with our perception of a “stable bridge”.
+The two arches supporting it lean outwards invitingly when we approach the bridge.
+However, when seen from the side, the perspective makes the arches seem straight.
+This time, Calatrava decided to keep the glass to the side, creating a parapet next to the pedestrian walkway.
 Which is probably for the best.

-Yet again Calatrava designed ingenious lighting features, which make the bridge striking at night without interfering with its aesthetic consistency.
+Again, Calatrava designed ingenious lighting features, which make the bridge striking at night without interfering with its aesthetic consistency.
 It is a beautiful blend of form and function, not too over-the-top, but also not plain.
-It could not all be so easy though; the construction was delayed by six months and came well over the initially planned budget.
+It could not all be so easy though; the construction was delayed by six months and went well over the initially planned budget.

-The other interesting feature is that the bridge rotates by 90 degrees to allow ships to pass and every time creating a spectacular show.
+The other interesting feature is that the bridge rotates by 90 degrees to allow ships to pass, every time creating a spectacular show.

-Calatrava, of course, designed many other bridges, so this is just a sneak peak of his oeuvre.
-The purpose of a bridge is to connect, but his bridges seem equally often cause conflict.
+Calatrava, of course, designed many other bridges, so this is just a sneak peek of his oeuvre.
+The purpose of a bridge is to connect, but his bridges seem equally often to cause conflict.
 Often built way over budget, incurring high maintenance costs, yet visually striking and quickly becoming a landmark.
-Which one do you choose sense or sensibility?
+Which one do you choose, sense or sensibility?